 Oh Holly.
 Holly Holly Holly.
 She's so perfect isn't she?
 Beautiful face, enviable hair, killer clothes, legs for days, successful career, cute kids, fit husband, and she seems quite normal as well?
 Gets drunk, swears, has a laugh.
-Okay, so she may be going a bit Gwynny on us with her new lifestyle brand, moonstones and scented candles but I still like her.
+Okay, so she may be going a bit Gwynny on us with her new lifestyle brand, moonstones and scented candles AND there was that thing about queue-hopping, but I still like her.

 We can't promise you'll walk out of the clinic looking like Holly Willoughby, but you'll certainly look like a fresher version of you if you pick a clinic on Glowday.